scrakcho/nvm/README.md

 # nvm

-This is a simple Node Version Manager for Windows.
+This is a simple universal Node Version Manager for Windows and Unix.

 # Table Of Contents